How gender equality strengthens your employer brand

-Let’s start with the definition of employer branding: it refers to how your company is being viewed by others – key shareholders, employees and the public.
-The employer brand is affected by things such as how the company conducts itself in the market to how good the employer is to its employees.
+Things such as how the company conducts itself in the market to how good the employer is to its employees affect the employer brand.
 All these issues will lead to a general perception of your company in the eyes of others.

 As technology takes over the world slowly, companies are turning to social media to boost their employer brand.
-By having a strong online presence, it shows that your company is kept up to date and constantly tries to improve itself.
+A strong online presence shows that your company is kept up to date and constantly tries to improve itself.
 Ranging from Instagram to Twitter to the company’s website, the public will be observing the company’s online presence and studying their values and culture.

-By positioning the company correctly, it will be easier for your company to attract the right talent.
-That is why platforms such as Facebook and LinkedIn are commonly used by companies to contact potential employees nowadays.
+It will be easier for your company to attract the right talent when it is positioned correctly.
+That is why companies commonly use platforms such as Facebook and LinkedIn to contact potential employees nowadays.
 Vice versa, often job applicants like to contact companies through such platforms as it creates a more direct and intimate relationship.
 Strong employer branding will also attract more top talent as they come across your company’s social media presence.
-This point itself allows your company to stand out from all other companies not on social media.
+This point itself allows your company to stand out from all other companies, not on social media.

 Having a good employer brand will ensure your company’s financial stability as well.
-A study conducted by Boston Consulting Group showed that companies that invest in employer branding could experience revenue growth as much as 3.5% and a 2.5% profit margin increase.
+Boston Consulting Group conducted a study that showed that companies that invest in employer branding could experience revenue growth of as much as 3.5% and a 2.5% profit margin increase.

 Having enthusiastic employees is an important factor of growth in the company.
-When your existing employees can talk passionately about their work, they will put in more effort into their work as well.
+When your employees can talk passionately about their work, they will put more effort into their work as well.
 Employees should be able to converse about the line of business for which they are working.
-This can be done by having planned future career prospects for employees or even a great organisational culture.
-When your employees talk positively about your company, it will generate the interest of the public as they wonder what it is like to be working for your company.
+The company should have planned future career prospects for employees and a great organizational culture.
+Employees that talk positively about your company will generate the interest of the public as they wonder what it is like to be working for your company.

 As mentioned in the first point, a company’s online presence is very important, and this affects the recruitment process as well.
 Job applicants will often research online about your company before applying for a job.
 Your company’s online presence will create the first impression for the job applicant.
-If you have a strong online presence and a positive employer brand, this means that people can read good things about your company online.
-A company that is less promoted or less well known might not be as appealing as a well-known company to job candidates.
+When you have a strong online presence and a positive employer brand, people can read good things about your company online.
+A company that is less promoted or less well-known might not be as appealing as a well-known company to job candidates.

-Having a strong employer brand allows your company to be recognised and increases your brand awareness.
+Having a strong employer brand allows your company to get recognition and increases your brand awareness.
 Graduates and top talents wish to work for companies with a powerful and good reputation.
-They often follow social norms and ask around for suggestions.
-There have been many articles that list the top companies that university graduates would like to work for and these companies have successfully defined their employer brand.
+Graduates often follow social norms and ask around for suggestions.
+There are many articles listing the top companies that university graduates would like to work for and these companies have successfully defined their employer brand.